claudiodangelis/qrcp/README.md

 ## How does it work?

-This tool binds a web server to the address of your Wi-Fi network interface on a random port and creates a handler for it.
+`qr-filetransfer` binds a web server to the address of your Wi-Fi network interface on a random port and creates a handler for it.
 The default handler serves the content and exits the program when the transfer is complete.

 The tool prints a QR code that encodes the text: